ENCCS/gpu-programming/content/8-portable-kernel-models.rst

          cl::Context context(device);
          cl::CommandQueue queue(context, device);

 OpenCL provides two main programming models to manage the memory hierarchy of host and accelerator devices: buffers and shared virtual memory (SVM).
 Buffers are the traditional memory model of OpenCL, where the host and the devices have separate address spaces and the programmer has to explicitly specify the memory allocations and how and where the memory is accessed.
+This can be done with class ``cl::Buffer`` and functions such as ``cl::CommandQueue::enqueueReadBuffer()``.
 Buffers are supported since early versions of OpenCL, and work well across different architectures.
 Buffers can also take advantage of device-specific memory features, such as constant or local memory.

 SVM is a newer memory model of OpenCL, introduced in version 2.0, where the host and the devices share a single virtual address space.
 Thus, the programmer can use the same pointers to access the data from host and devices simplifying the programming effort.
 In OpenCL, SVM comes in different levels such as coarse-grained buffer SVM, fine-grained buffer SVM, and fine-grained system SVM.
 All levels allow using the same pointers across a host and devices, but they differ in their granularity and synchronization requirements for the memory regions.
 Furthermore, the support for SVM is not universal across all OpenCL platforms and devices, and for example, GPUs such as NVIDIA V100 and A100 only support the coarse-grained SVM buffer.
-This level requires explicit synchronization for memory accesses from a host and devices (using functions such as ``enqueueMapSVM()`` and ``enqueueUnmapSVM()``), making the usage of SVM less convenient.
+This level requires explicit synchronization for memory accesses from a host and devices (using functions such as ``cl::CommandQueue::enqueueMapSVM()`` and ``cl::CommandQueue::enqueueUnmapSVM()``), making the usage of SVM less convenient.
 It is further noted that this is unlike the regular Unified Memory offered by CUDA, which is closer to the fine-grained system SVM level in OpenCL.

 OpenCL uses a separate-source kernel model where the kernel code is often kept in separate files that may be compiled during runtime.
 The model allows the kernel source code to be passed as a string to the OpenCL driver after which the program object can be executed on a specific device.
 Although referred to as the separate-source kernel model, the kernels can still be defined as a string in the host program compilation units as well, which may be a more convenient approach in some cases.